-- 1. Define an external data source that supports search: - SharePoint Online or OneDrive for Business - SharePoint 2010 or 2013 - Google Drive - Box - 2.
+- 1. Define an external data source that supports search: - SharePoint Online or OneDrive for Business - SharePoint 2010 or 2013 - Google Drive - 2.
 In Setup, enter External Data Sources in the Quick Find box, then select External Data Sources. - 3.
 Click the data source name to access the details page. - 4.
-Click Validate and Sync. - Note: Note: If the Validate and Sync button is disabled, edit the Authentication Settings for External Systems to enable the Start Authentication Flow on Save checkbox. - 5.
-Select the table named "items\[data source]."
+Click Validate and Sync. - Select the table named "items[data source]."
 Then click Sync to create an external object that maps to the entire source.
 Now you deploy the object to make the data it contains available to users. - 6.
-Choose Build > Develop > External Objects. - 7.
-Click Edit next to the new external object. - 8.
-At the bottom of the page, click Deployed, and then click Save.
+Choose Build > Develop > External Objects.